matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 ```

-In the options section, include the `deploymentType` and `salt` arguments to configure deployment type and salt.
+In the options section, include the `deploymentType` and `salt` to configure deployment type and salt.

 ```
 await hre.zkUpgrades.deployBeacon(deployer.zkWallet, boxContract, {